The lonely Christian can derive hope from recognizing the body of Christ all around us, across the street and across the world.

 Remedy 6: The great reversal is coming

-As meager and lowly as you feel, as you are today, God will exalt you in his kingdom.
-He will seat you beside him.
-He will feed you from the rich bounty of his banquet table.
+As meager and lowly as you feel, God will exalt you in his kingdom.
+He will seat you beside him and will feed you from the rich bounty of his banquet table.
 He will not withhold the best wine at the end.